Centpropazine

-Centpropazine (CPZ, CTZ) is an experimental antidepressant which was under development for the treatment major depressive disorder in India but was never marketed.
+Centpropazine (CPZ, CTZ) is an experimental antidepressant of the phenylpiperazine family which was under development for the treatment of major depressive disorder in India but was never marketed.
 It is described as having imipramine-like clinical effects, reversing reserpine-induced effects in animals, and potentiating amphetamine-induced effects in animals.
 The mechanism of action of centpropazine is unknown.
 The drug reached phase 3 clinical trials prior to the discontinuation of its development.
 It was first described in the scientific literature by 1980.